Valikazar/tChart/README.md

 ## Notes

-1. For Node.js mode, you need to have skia-canvas installed
-2. In browser, the function uses standard HTML5 Canvas API
-3. You can pass an existing canvas or get a new one for embedding in DOM
+1. Both in Node.js and browser environments skia-canvas is used for rendering
+2. In browser mode, a polyfill implementation of skia-canvas is provided automatically
+3. You should include the skia-canvas-browser.js script before your application code
+4. The same API works in both environments - no need to change your code between Node.js and browser
-4. On Windows, you may need to install additional dependencies for skia-canvas
+5. On Windows, you may need to install additional dependencies for skia-canvas